alexdevero/alex-devero-blog/__drafts__/draft--object-property-flags.md

 // { name: 'Peter' }
 ```

-Note: When you set the `configurable` flag to `false` you will prevent changes of property flags and deletion of the property itself.
+Note: When you set the `configurable` flag to `false` you will prevent changes of property flags.
+YOu will also prevent deletion of the property itself.
 However, you will not prevent changing the value of that property.
 To do this you have to use the `writable` flag.

 ```JavaScript
 // Create an object.